Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 Nain (population: 1,170) is the most northerly community in Labrador and the administrative capital for the Nunatsiavut Government.
 This gateway city to the national park is home to Torngat Fish Producers Cooperative (the local Arctic char industry), Voisey’s Bay Nickel Mine and the OKalaKatiget Society, a TV and radio agency that delivers weather updates, vessel reports, children’s songs and an Inuktitut language program featuring language lessons and recipes.

 The recently built Illusuak Cultural Centre was designed by world-renowned architect Todd Saunders (the mastermind behind Newfoundland’s drop-dead gorgeous Fogo Island Inn).
 Here, we step inside an igloo and take another step deep into Inuit culture through stories and songs.
-We also visit the Moravian Church and learn more about the mission efforts of the Moravians.
+We also visit the Moravian Church to learn more about the mission efforts of the Moravians and to listen to a brass band performance.

 Expect the warm embrace of the community, an introduction to the art and carved works of Labrador Inuit and samples of local food and music.